MattyMonk/sobe-swap/README.md

-# Serum DEX UI
+# SoBeSwap UI

-An implementation of a UI for the Serum DEX.
+An implementation of a UI for the SoBeSwap.

 ### Running the UI